 Q: How do I control which Amazon VPCs can communicate with each other?

-A: AWS Transit Gateway supports dynamic and static routing between attached Amazon VPCs.
+A: Amazon Transit Gateway supports dynamic and static routing between attached Amazon VPCs.
 By default, Amazon VPCs are associated to the default route table.
 You can create additional route tables and associate Amazon VPCs with it.

 The routes decide the next hop depending on the destination IP address of the packet.
 Routes can point to an Amazon VPC.